-We report revenue net of price concessions related to contractual adjustments provided to third-party payors, discounts provided to uninsured patients in accordance with our policy and/or implicit price concessions provided to patients.
-The differences between the price at which we expect to receive from patients and the standard billing rates are accounted for as contractual adjustments or discounts, which are deducted from gross revenue to arrive at net revenues.
+We determine the total transaction price based on standard charges for services provided, reduced by price concessions related to contractual adjustments provided to third-party payors, discounts provided to uninsured patients in accordance with our policy and/or implicit price concessions provided to patients.
 We determine our estimates of contractual adjustments and discounts based on contractual agreements, its discount policies, and its historical experience.
 Agreements with third-party payors provide for payments at amounts less than the established charges billed to patients.
 In substantially all of our patient encounters, services are paid for based upon established fee schedules which reflect reductions for contractual adjustments provided to third-party payors.

 Settlements with third-party payors for retroactive adjustments due to audits, review or investigations and disputes by either us or the third-party payors within the allowable specific timeframe are considered variable consideration and are included in the determination of estimated transaction price for providing patient services.
 These settlements are estimated based on the terms of the payment agreement with the payor, correspondence from the payor and our historical settlement activity, including an assessment to ensure that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the retroactive adjustment is subsequently resolved.
 Estimated settlements are adjusted in future periods as new information becomes available, or as years are settled or are no longer subject to such audits, reviews and investigations.
-Adjustments arising from a change in the transaction price were not material for the year ended December 31, 2020 and the three months ended March 31, 2021.
+Adjustments arising from a change in the transaction price were not material for the year ended December 31, 2020.

 Generally, patients who are covered by third-party payors are responsible for related deductibles and coinsurance, which vary in amount.
 We also provide services to uninsured patients, and offers those uninsured patients a discount, either by policy or law, from standard charges.
 We estimate the transaction price for patients with deductibles and coinsurance and for those who are uninsured based on historical experience and current market conditions.
 The initial estimate of the transaction price is determined by reducing the standard charge by any contractual adjustments, discounts, and implicit price concessions.
 Subsequent changes to the estimate of the transaction price are generally recorded as adjustments to patient service revenue in the period of the change.
-Adjustments arising from a change in the estimate of the transaction price were not material for the year ended December 31, 2020 and the three months ended March 31, 2021.
+Adjustments arising from a change in the estimate of the transaction price were not material for the year ended December 31, 2020.
 Subsequent changes that are determined to be the result of an adverse change in the patient's or third-party payor's ability to pay are recorded as bad debt expense.